c3lang/c3-web/src/content/docs/Language Common/contracts.md

 | 3     | `@require` is added at caller side as well                                                                                                   |
 | 4     | Static analysis is extended beyond compile time folding |

-The c3c compiler is currently does level 3 checking.
+The c3c compiler currently does level 3 checking.